 Prior to joining Beasley Allen, Ryan worked at Hickman, Goza & Spragins, PLLC in Oxford, Mississippi, and Chapman, Lewis & Swan, PLLC in Clarksdale, Mississippi.

-In his free time, Ryan enjoys hunting, fishing, sports—especially following the Nebraska Huskers—and anything else outdoors.
+In his free time, Ryan enjoys spending time with his kids and wife, golfing, hunting, fishing, sports—especially following the Nebraska Huskers—and anything else outdoors.
 He is a member of Ducks Unlimited and Delta Upsilon fraternity.